fumofumoenjoyer/timeshift-config-arch/README.md

 # timeshift-config-arch
 My Archlinux timeshift setup (Because snapper gives me headaches)

+This will create snapshots before installing/upgrading packages, as well as enabling the timers for the scheduled snapshots, i recommend using btrfs with this config since non-btrfs snapshots are very heavy.

 ## Install timeshift and utilities from the AUR

 ```shell